DLorenzoLaguno17/TDD/docs/README.md

 * Networking.
 * Delivery platform & hardware/software requirements for running the game on a system.

-*[Here](https://computergamesmmu.files.wordpress.com/2012/10/technical-design-document-final.pdf) we have a very good TDD example (designed by some students for their college project.*
+*[Here](https://computergamesmmu.files.wordpress.com/2012/10/technical-design-document-final.pdf) we have a very good TDD example (designed by some students for their college project).*

 ## Webgraphy & Bibliography
 * [Studytonight](https://www.studytonight.com/3d-game-engineering-with-unity/tdd-and-gdd).

-fghhhhhhhhhhh
-fgh
-fgh
-fg
-hf